conan-io/conan-io.github.io/_posts/2024-04-23-Introducing-local-recipes-index-remote.markdown

 not recommended for several reasons:

-- Binary compatibility: There may be small differences in setup between the ConanCenter CI and user CI.
+- Binary compatibility: There may be small differences in setup between the ConanCenter CI and the user's CI.
 Maintaining a consistent setup for all binaries can mitigate some issues.

 - Full control over builds: Building all binaries yourself ensures you have complete control over the compilation environment and dependency versions.